f4exb/sdrangel/plugins/samplesink/fileoutput/readme.md

-<h1>File sink plugin</h1>
+<h1>File output plugin</h1>

 <h2>Introduction</h2>

-This output sample sink plugin sends its samples to file in the SDRangel .sdriq format.
+This sample sink plugin sends its samples to file in the SDRangel .sdriq format.

 The format is S16LE I/Q samples.
 Thus there are 4 bytes per sample.
 I and Q values are 16 bit signed integers.
 The file starts with a context header containing information about center frequency, sample rate and timestamp of the start of the recording.
 This header has a length which is a multiple of a sample size (normally 24 bytes thus 6 samples).
 Thus this file can be used as a raw I/Q file with S16LE samples tolerating a glitch at the start corresponding to the 6 "random" samples.
 For example in GNURadio you can simply specify your file source format as short complex.